rgwch/no-bling-blog/readme.md

 ## Concepts

 No-Bling-Blog is made for a single author or a small group of authors who know each other.
-So, creating new users happens only manually from the management console.
+So, creating new users happens only manually from the management console or from the admin UI.
 The password is initially empty and will be whatever the newly created user enters the first time, they log in.
-Retrieval of a lost password ist not possible, but the admin can delete the pass property of a user entry in users.json so they can create a new password the next time, they log in.
+Retrieval of a lost password ist not possible, but admins can delete and re-create a user entry, so they can create a new password the next time, they log in.

 ### Users and roles